-A dynamic and insightful speaker and author, Jeff Bush is known for his unique ability to translate difficult and confusing tax and fiscal information coming out of Washington D.C. into winning growth strategies for business owners, executives and high net worth investors.
-Jeff is a colleague of Andy Friedman and an integral part of The Washington Update, the industry’s NONPARTISAN experts on all things Washington.
+A dynamic speaker and author, Jeff Bush is known for his unique ability to translate difficult and confusing information coming out of Washington D.C. into winning growth strategies for financial advisors, business owners, executives and high net worth investors.

-Jeff presents more than 200 times yearly in the US and abroad to a client base that includes a who’s who list of fortune 500 firms from Wall Street to Main Street and everywhere in between.
+Jeff presents more than 200 times yearly in the US and abroad to a who’s who list of fortune 500 firms and their clients from Wall Street to Main Street and everywhere in between.

 The 2020 election is poised to mark an inflection point in our country’s future.
 The parties offer starkly different views on issues that will define American policy for years to come.
 The economy is paramount, but many of the country’s most contentious issues will be on the table, including trade, healthcare, taxation, fiscal policy, foreign relations, infrastructure, immigration, individual rights, and others.